 Now that you’ve set up a project and enabled multilingual support in your Help Center, you’re ready to start using Transifex Sync!

 Navigate back to your Zendesk Agent and click the Tx icon in the sidebar to enter Transifex Sync.
-There, you’ll see content from your articles, sections, and categories separated into three tabs.
+There, you’ll see content from your articles, sections, categories, and dynamic content separated into individual tabs.

 Ensure translated articles are viewable